 12. The terms and conditions of funding set out the formal relationship between UK Research and Innovation and the providers that it funds in relation to funds administered through Research England.
-The final terms and conditions applicable to funding provided to higher education providers for the 2019-20 academic year will be published on our website by 1 August 2019.
+The final terms and conditions applicable to funding provided to higher education providers for the 2020-21 academic year are published on our website1.
 The terms and conditions include those related to provision of data and compliance with governance and data assurance requirements.
 Providers should read the terms and conditions in conjunction with this publication.